fclaerho/buildstack/README.md

 		}
 	}

-Specifying a profile means you have to call `build -p as-root ...` to use the customization.
+This would be called with `build -p as-root …`.

 Plugin Development
 ------------------